-Pendant Lighting Flair & Style
+Pendant Lighting Flair and Style

 Lighting is a key element of a kitchenCRATE renovation.
 For kitchens with islands, peninsulas or exposed ceiling above the sink, incorporating pendant lights provides extra character and interest to your space.